-Grant Recipient Grant Number Date Yes No N/A Has your government had any employme ۷.
-If so, did you follow the equal employmen vacancies? t opportunity guidelines in advertising the 3.
-Do you have written employment and personnel policies available for review?
+Grant Recipient Grant Number Date Yes No N/A Has your government had any employment vacancies in the past three (3) months?
+If so, did you follow the equal employment opportunity guidelines in advertising the ۷. vacancies? t opportunity guidelines in advertising the 3.
+Do you have written employment and pers sonnel policies available for review?
 4. Do you have employment records availab le?
 5. Is your employment data detailed enough to determine composition by? a.
 Sex b.
 Race c.
 Disability Status d.
 National Origin Is your position and salary information depromotion, and compensation practices?
 7. Do your employment data support efforts opportunities? to provide for equal employment 8.
 Have any civil rights complaints been filed against your government (within the past five years)? a.
 If so, has the complaint been satis efied?
-Add additional pages if necessary Describe the complaint(s) and State if the complaint(s) has a Describe the steps your gover Provide complaint's current standard mediation, etc.) include the date of the complaint; ny relation to a CDBG project and if so, which mment has taken to satisfy the complaint, and atus (e.g., withdrawn, currently under Federa h CDBG d; eW, 9.
+Add additional pages if necessary Describe the complaint(s) and State if the complaint(s) has a Describe the steps your gover Provide complaint's current stamediation, etc.) l include the date of the complaint; iny relation to a CDBG project and if so, which riment has taken to satisfy the complaint, and atus (e.g., withdrawn, currently under Federa h CDBG d; eW, 9.
 As needed, please provide additional clar ification for any of the above questions. at the information contained in this Civil R ights Co mplianc e Certification is co rrect to the best of his or her knowledge.
 Chief Elected Official Signature Title Date Preparer Signature Title Date